-In November we wrote about how you could get the most from word of mouth marketing (WOMM) for your business.
-For 2016, WOMM has borne a new child; influencer marketing.
-If you’re up on your content marketing knowledge, you’ll know that this is the next big thing for your marketing strategy, so using it for your small business should be at the top of your priorities.
+If you’re up on your content marketing knowledge, you’ll know that influencer marketing is the next big thing for your marketing strategy, so using it for your small business should be at the top of your priorities.

 It’s based on the same principles as WOMM; that getting people talking about your brand will get more business and earn you loyal customers.
 The difference with influencer marketing is the help from influential bodies who your audience will respect the opinion of.

 This might sound expensive, but it doesn’t necessarily mean you have to pay for a celebrity to shout your name on Instagram.
 Influencer marketing for small businesses is so accessible because individuals can connect less today with big brands than ever before.
 Influential people are therefore just as likely to endorse a small brand as much as they are a well-established brand.

 This can start from something as simple as speaking to local influencers, to drum up local business.
 You can leverage how your WOMM is performing with the amount of work you put into your influencer marketing campaign.
 You will also be able to establish brand loyalty more quickly – a quality vital for the small business.